RaphiOriginal/blindAutomation/README.md

                 task: #(optional) default is CLOSE
                 offset: #(optional) default is 0 can be positiv or negativ
 ```

-## Meteomatics ☀️
-If you don't want to use pvlib, you have to get access to the meteomatics api and update your logins in the settings.yaml

 ## Running and Installation 🏃🏗
 ##### Balena.io